🎉 Celebrate the official opening of the new Foxhound Beekeeping Store and Pollination Center. Join us on November 22nd at 11 AM!

 Amiflex is for sale directly from us but requires a Pesticide Applicator License, which can be purchased from your state.
 More on that below.
 Amiflex is considered a Restricted Use Pesticide (RUP), so it can only be handled by certified applicators.

-Amiflex is a gel that is applied using a device similar to a caulk gun, providing the proper does with each application.
+Amiflex is a gel that is applied using a device similar to a caulk gun, providing the proper dose with each application.

 This dosing strategy is ideal for commercial and sideliner beekeepers as the treatment can be added quickly at an affordable price with low labor.